tuanna-hsp/kanji-handwriting-swift/INTERGRATE_TO_EXISTING_PROJECT.md

 ![](https://raw.githubusercontent.com/tuanna-hsp/file-hosting/master/Repo/kanji-handwriting-swift/10.jpeg)

 **That's it!
-You has successfully intergrated Zinnia to your project.
+You have successfully integrated Zinnia to your project.
 Happy coding!**